Improving Patient Experience: Tips for Medical Billing Staff

 • Operate as a seamless extension of your client’s office.

 • Practice empathetic communication during payment collections.
 People who have undergone medical procedures may be under physical and financial stress at the time of payment.
-Train collectors to be respectful of the difficulties patients may be experiencing.
+Train staff to be respectful of the difficulties patients may be experiencing.

 • Provide clear communication to patients about what portion of their service they are financially responsible to pay.

-• Train your agents in financial aid counseling and early intervention practices.
+• Train your staff in financial aid counseling and early intervention practices.
 If a patient can’t afford their bill or needs to set up a recurring payment schedule, agents should be able to identify those scenarios early, before bills become seriously overdue.

 Improving the Patient Experience in Medical Billing